arboec/ionization_2D/README.md

 extractSpectrum.m -- calculates the spectrum after the end of the simulation.

 # Relativistic Foldy-Wouthausen equation
 The C++ code to obain results for the large field parameter a_0 is, of course, available upon the request by e-mail.
-It is somewhat cumbersome and depends on the two external libraries (oneAPI for the parallel calculations and Eigen for matrix calculations).
+It is somewhat cumbersome and depends on the two external libraries (oneMKL for the parallel calculations and Eigen for matrix calculations).